Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 The Humans had feared that station, the solar focusing array.
 Feared it enough to deploy their best and most valuable unit.
 The Alpha-of-Alphas had discounted the idea of building a second one this time for reason of simple economy—its use would do terrible things to the very world being saved, and it would therefore have taken more resources to build than it would have rescued.

 But the Humans *feared* it.
 That alone was encouraging.
 Fear was useful.
 Terror was useful.
-And though the Alpha-of-Alphas still did not dare risk burning half of *this* useful world to bedrock in a focused solar flare…
+And though the Alpha-of-Alphas still did not dare risk burning half of *this* useful world to bedrock in a focused solar flare...

 There was no particular reason why it couldn’t burn some *other* world.
 And in so doing, perhaps show the Prey their *folly* in allowing these deathworlders to conquer them so softly.